[sb_child_list]

 For proper wood burning, your wood should be dry.
 If you have wet or green wood, you are going to want to store it in way that helps it to dry.
 The most important thing you can do to allow your wood to dry is give it plenty of air circulation.

 I see people making this common mistake.
-They get a load of wet or green wood and the first thing they do is cover the whole pile with a tarp.
-In trying to keep it dry, what they are actually doing is inhibiting air circulation and ensuring it will stay wet.
+They get a load of wet or green wood, the first thing they do is cover the whole pile with a tarp.
+In trying to keep it dry, what they are actually doing is inhibiting air circulation, ensuring it will stay wet.
 If your wood is wet or green, leave it uncovered out in the sun, if possible.
 This way the sun and air can dry it.
 Learn more about drying firewood.

 Once the wood is dry, you will then want it covered if it there is going to be wet weather.
 Storing wood in a shed is great, or any covered area.
 That will be drier and more convenient than leaving it outside under a tarp.
 But if you don’t have an appropriate structure, you can leave it outside and cover the wood with a tarp.